ryohei-1051/powershell-portfolio-lab/README.md

 - Windows PowerShell **5.1+** (or PowerShell 7+ depending on the lab)
 - Admin privileges may be required for OS-level checks
 - For AD labs: **RSAT / ActiveDirectory** module + domain permissions
+- For multi-machine Windows labs: **WinRM** enabled and reachable on targets

 ---